PierreChouteau/DeepLearningWithAudio/utilities/dlwa/README.md

 #### GANSynth:

-For GANSynth, 2 different scripts can be use with extra_arguments.
-To use them, run it as follows:
+For the GANSynth model, 2 different scripts can be use with extra_arguments.
+If you want to use them, you will need to use it as follows:

 Note: The values are the default one.

 - ```
   ./dlwa.py gansynth chop-audio --input_name mytunes --output_name mysounds_chopped \
+    -- \
     --step 64000 \
     --sample_rate 16000 \
     --len 64000 \
     --pitch 32

   ```
 - ```
   ./dlwa.py gansynth make-dataset --dataset_name mydataset --model_name mymodel \
+    -- \
     --sample_rate 16000\
     --length 64000
   ```